interlock-network/solana-program-template/README.md

     Processor::run_process(program_id, accounts, instruction_data)
 }
 ```
+The entrypoint module contains entrypoint.rs, which is the interface between the program and the Solana runtime BPF loader.
+This is like the front door; you can't get in without it.

 ### 2. error

-This is self explanatory.
-We define additional errors that are specific to our particular program.
+We define additional errors and handling that are specific to our particular program.

 ### 3. instruction

-The instruction module contains everything we need to process our ```instruction_data```.
+The instruction module contains everything we need to process our `instruction_data`.
 This includes determining the called instruction, and unpacking additional parameters passed along with the instruction specification.

 ### 4. processor

 The processor module contains everything we need to execute an instruction and do the stuff it specifies.

+The processor module contains components necessary to run the program, and process instructions as specified by a transaction.
+These components in general are run.rs containing the `run_process` function which matches incoming instructions to the appropriate process function.
+In addition to run.rs, processor will contain one file per process instruction, eg instructionOne.rs, instructionTwo.rs, etc. Processor is the most complicated module.

 ### 5. state

 The state module defines the state variables for any accounts accessed by the Solana program.
 There are also specifications for how to pack and unpack these account states.

+The state module deals with the interface between the program, and any onchain accounts that may be storing program state.
+As a reminder, Solana programs, unlike Ethereum smart contracts, are stateless.
+All state variables must be stored in dedicated non-executable accounts onchain.
+In general the state module will contain Pack crate implementations, one for each type of account.
+For example, the first account type would be specified in FIRST.rs, the second account type in SECOND.rs, and so on.
+Each implementation defines the appropriate struct, along with the serialization and deserialization Pack implementations.

+### 6. utils

+For large projects, a utilites module is convenient to define global constants and make code more reusable, the usual stuff.
 .

 .